medcomdk/MedCom-FHIR-Communication/docs/index.md

 To be able to communicate a specific MedCom FHIR messagetype both senders and receivers **SHALL** be registered in SOR with that messagetype and version.

-The Sending application **SHALL** validate the message before dispatching it.
+The Sending EcoSystem **SHALL** validate the message before dispatching it.
 Validating a message **SHALL** include validating the correct use of the ValueSets and Coding Systems used in the message.

 ## 2.1 Asynchronous Messaging